usnistgov/nist-mud/README.md

 This is an IPV4 only implementation of MUD.

-X.509 extensions for MUD are not implemented.
+X.509 extensions for MUD (i.e. 802.1AR device Identity) not implemented.

 LLDP extensions for MUD support are not implemented.

 This is not a general ACL implementation.
+Only MUD specific ACLs are implemented..

 This is experimental code.
 Much more testing is needed before it can be deployed in anything close to a  production network.
 The authors solicit